 I think we can all agree it is time to talk about birds.

-No bird can be trusted.
+Importantly, no bird can be trusted.

 As Mallory Ortberg once said, “The sky needs to calm down of birds,” and, no, that isn’t a typo.
 It’s just exactly what she meant.